-Barton County Community College is accredited by the Higher Learning Commission and is a member of the North Central Association of Secondary Schools and Colleges (30 North LaSalle Street, Suite 2400, Chicago, IL 60602-2504, (800) 621-7440, www.NCACIHE.org).
-Also, Barton County Community College is accredited under the provisions of the Kansas Community Junior College Act of 1965 and is a member of the American Association of Community Colleges as well as the Council of North Central Junior Colleges.
+Barton Community College is accredited by the Higher Learning Commission and is a member of the North Central Association of Secondary Schools and Colleges (230 South LaSalle Street, Suite 7-500, Chicago, IL 60604, (800) 621-7440, www.NCACIHE.org).
+Also, Barton Community College is accredited under the provisions of the Kansas Community Junior College Act of 1965 and is a member of the American Association of Community Colleges as well as the Council of North Central Junior Colleges.
 You can also access Barton's accreditation documents and the Mission and Vision statements.

 The Open Pathway: HLC Pathways for Reaffirmation of Accreditation